Building the Brand: The History of Michelin

 The Michelin Guide

-In 1900 the Michelin brothers put together the guide for motorists in France, encouraging them to drive to the locations they mentioned.
+In 1900 the Michelin brothers put together a guide for motorists in France, encouraging them to drive to the locations they mentioned.
 The initial version included lists of restaurants, maps, gas stations and instructions on how to change a tire.
 There were 35,000 copies of the initial guide made and distributed throughout France.

 It wasn’t until 1926 Michelin started handing out ‘stars’ to the restaurants, and it wasn’t until a decade later that they solidified their three-star system.